Multiple Exchange accounts limit

-How many Exchange accounts can you add to a single mail profile in Outlook 2010 or Outlook 2013?
+How many Exchange accounts can you add to a single mail profile in Outlook?

-By default, Outlook 2010 and Outlook 2013 allow up to 10 Exchange accounts to be configured in a single mail profile.
+By default, Outlook allows up to 10 Exchange accounts to be configured in a single mail profile.

 If you for some reason need to add more than 10 Exchange accounts to your mail profile, you can extend this limit to up to 9999 via a Registry tweak.

-With an additional Registry setting, you can even extend this limit to 370000 Exchange accounts in Outlook 2013.
+With an additional Registry setting, you can even extend this limit to 370000 Exchange accounts in Outlook 2013 and later.

 You’ll get a notification when you've reached the maximum amount of Exchange accounts.